JMoore11235/GU_Deck_Tracker/README.md

 You should run the deck tracker in a dedicated folder (it creates a "config.txt" file that contains your personal preferences as well as your deck code and path to log file).
-If you just run it in your downloads folder/desktop, you risk the config file becoming misplaced.<br>
+If you just run it in your downloads folder/desktop, you risk the config file becoming misplaced.
+Additionally, when updating, the .py and accompanying text files will automatically be downloaded.<br>

-Please message me on Discord (JMoney#6100) if you have any comments/questions/suggestions!
+### Please message me on Discord (JMoney#6100) if you have any comments/questions/suggestions!

 ## General Use<br>